Resting in the Ground

 An Introduction to Centering Prayer is a short tract which introduces the reader to the discipline of Centering Prayer.

-Topics discussed include: (1) The History of Centering Prayer and its connection to the anonymous 14th Century work The Cloud of Unknowing; (2) The Method of Centering Prayer as presented by Thomas Keating, including observations and commentary on each of the steps; (3) possible Theological Paradigms through which one could understand the practice, including the Divine Therapy model, the "Union with God" model, and the True Self/False Self model; (4) Natural Effects of the prayer, including control of the mind, distance between "you" and your thoughts, decreased worry and anxiety, non-attachment, and present moment awareness; and (5) The Shape of the Journey, especially emphasizing the possible experience of "dark nights" which are associated with this practice.
+Topics addressed include: (1) The History of Centering Prayer and its connection to the anonymous 14th Century work The Cloud of Unknowing; (2) The Method of Centering Prayer as presented by Thomas Keating, including observations and commentary on each of the steps; (3) possible Theological Paradigms through which one may understand the practice; (4) Natural Effects of the prayer; and (5) The Shape of the Journey, especially emphasizing the possible experience of "dark nights" associated with this practice.

-This tract is simply intended to provide a very brief overview of the practice and lead the reader to further study.
-A list of Centering Prayer resources is also included, and several of those resources can also be found on the Comparative Resources page of the site.
+This tract is simply intended to provide a brief overview of the practice and lead the reader to further study.
+A list of Centering Prayer resources is also included, and many of these works can also be found on the Comparative Resources page of the site.

 Jesus as Apocalyptic Prophet in the Gospel of Matthew